Desheen/Gynvael_missions/mission_46/README.md

 img_file.close()
 ```

-now, you have an image at  /tmp/barcode.png, lets make a function, because we going to download a lot of images, and we can overwrite the existence one, as its not useful to keep it.
+Now, you have an image at  /tmp/barcode.png, lets make it a function, because we going to download a lot of images, and we can overwrite the existence one, because there is no need to keep it.

 ```python
 import requests